 Cochereau, one of the 20th century’s greatest French organists, grew out of PhD studies at the University of Bristol and was published worldwide in 2009 by the University of Rochester Press, New York.
 He has transcribed a number of Cochereau’s improvisations from the original recordings, and the scores of some of these are published by J. Butz Musikverlag, Bonn.
 He is currently engaged on a project to record the complete organ works of the little-known 20th century French composer Léonce de Saint-Martin.

 His church career has included appointments at Chester Cathedral, the church of St. Mary Redcliffe in Bristol, Bristol Cathedral, and Cirencester Parish Church where, in addition to his work as Director of Music and Organist, he is also the founder and artistic director of the Cirencester International Organ Festival.
+In May 2019 Anthony was appointed as Director of Music & Organist at St John the Evangelist, Princes Street, Edinburgh.

 To download Anthony’s profile sheet, click here.